If you’re considering law school, a degree in history can guide and embolden your path.

 History students hone valuable and transferable skills for a multitude of industries and professions, including the law.
 At the top of the list are critical thinking, factual analysis and reasoning — all essentials for law school.

 “As I have told scores of future lawyers, there is no better preparation for the rigors of law school than a history degree,” says Steve Lechner, a former litigator and current assistant teaching professor of history at NC State.
-“Let’s talk about.
+“Let’s talk about it.
 Anyone who is interested is welcome to email me at email@example.com.”

 Meredith Criner exemplifies this ideal match.
 Criner earned a bachelor’s degree in history from NC State before enrolling at Duke University’s School of Law.
 After graduating from Duke Law in May, Criner will serve as a judicial law clerk with a Federal District Court judge and then with a judge on the Seventh Circuit Court of Appeals.